tkotani/ecalj/README.md

    spectrum function of the Green's functions and so on.
    GW-related codes are in ~/ecalj/fpgw/.
    For paralellized calculations,
-   we can use lmf-MPIK and mpi version of hvccfp0,hx0fp0_sc,hsfp0_sc.
-   (although we still have so much room to improve it).
+   we can use lmf-MPIK in LDA level (although we still have so much room to improve it).
    The PMT allows us to perform
    the QSGW calculations virtually automatically. http://journals.jps.jp/doi/abs/10.7566/JPSJ.83.094711